 Two essential micronutrients over the lifecourse are calcium and iron, and both are especially important during the reproductive cycle.
 Although iron is the 4th most abundant element on earth, and calcium the 5th, functional nutritional deficiencies of both are relatively common worldwide.
 Calcium is a primary bone-forming mineral and has many other functions throughout the body.
 Its role in bone health, and in pre-eclampsia prevention in pregnancy, are well described, although results from randomised controlled trials (RCT) for both outcomes vary.
 Iron is essential for synthesis of red blood cells, being a core component of haemoglobin, which carries oxygen around the body, and hence is key in the prevention of anaemia and sequelae.
 It is also crucial for the healthy development of neural and immune cells in the fetus and young infant.
-The aim of this chapter is to discuss the role of both micronutrients in maintaining health at different stages of the reproductive cycle, i.e. pre-conception, pregnancy and lactation.
+The aim of this chapter is to discuss the role of both micronutrients in maintaining health at various stages of the reproductive cycle, i.e. pre-conception, pregnancy and lactation.
 Emphasis will be placed on what is known in resource-poor settings, where extremely low dietary calcium intakes are common, and where anaemia is a key challenge for public health.

 Calcium